scala/docs.scala-lang/_overviews/FAQ/index.md

 Nevertheless, it is still recommended to use methods most of the time, unless you absolutely need a function.
-And, thanks to [eta-expansion](https://stackoverflow.com/questions/39445018/what-is-the-eta-expansion-in-scala) you rarely would need to define a function over a method.
+And, thanks to [eta-expansion](https://stackoverflow.com/questions/39445018/what-is-the-eta-expansion-in-scala) you rarely would need to define a function rather than a method.

 ### What's the difference between types and classes?